SEC Semi-Annual Reporting Proposal Tracker (S7-2026-15)

 Thanks

-Thanks to Mert Erinc and Brian Monsen for helpful comments and suggestions on the classification methodology.
+Thanks to Mert Erinc and Brian Monsen for helpful comments and suggestions on the classification methodology, and to Michelle Leder for pointing me to the 2018 docket.

 How stances are classified (three-rater LLM ensemble)